drbean/edit/steve/design.md

 	'Developing techniques to manage classrooms where everyone is learning and students are on-task.'

-2. 8-10 features of the design. eg for Dr Bean:
+2. 8-10 features of the design.
+These are things that need to be thought about in making the design, eg for Dr Bean:

 	Classroom, textbook, students, learning, task, punishment, reward, involvement, communication, language.

-3. A table of contents with 5-6 items. eg for Dr Bean
+3. A table of contents with 5-6 items.
+These are processes/actions that combine features and happen in designing a solution to the problem, eg for Dr Bean

 	a.
 The circumstances of teacher and students as individuals, and the group as whole
 	b.
 Motivating individuals to study